Mikhus/domurl/README.md

   u.query.a = [u.query.a];
   u.query.a.push(8)
 }

+// The way to remove the parameter: delete u.query.a
+// or:
+delete u.query["a"]

+// If you need to remove all query string params: u.query.clear();
+alert( u);

 u.path = '/some/new/path'; // the way to change URL path
 u.protocol = 'https' // the way to force https protocol on the source URL